vip20/vscode-agile-board/README.md

 npm run build
 ```

-And then press F5, in Extension Development Host session, run `Start React Webview` command from command palette.
+And then press F5, in Extension Development Host session, run `Start New Board` command from command palette.

 ## Under the hood